OpenIndiana/oi-userland/components/runtime/openjdk-19/patches/README.txt

 SafeFetch handling completely reworked.
-Remove it from src/hotspot/os_cpu/solaris_x86/os_solaris_x86.cpp, and copy the assember from the linux x86_64 implementation (as we are the same toolchain and cpu that seems the obvious choice) Removed illumos-port-13.patch as it's now irrelevant
+Remove it from src/hotspot/os_cpu/solaris_x86/os_solaris_x86.cpp, and copy the assembler from the linux x86_64 implementation (as we are the same toolchain and cpu that seems the obvious choice) Removed illumos-port-13.patch as it's now irrelevant